The Super Full Harvest Moon In Aries Is Here & It's Time To Exist On Our Own Terms

 AdvertisementADVERTISEMENT

-The Harvest Moon is the Full Moon that occurs closest to the Fall Equinox (which was on September 22).
-This lunation is a time for farmers to secure their bounty and crops as we transition toward the year's colder months.
+The Harvest Moon is the Full Moon that took place on September 23.
 Spiritually, the Harvest Moon offers celebration, abundance, and blessings.
-We thank the Earth for its bounty and beauty before heading into the darker days.
+We thank the Earth for its bounty and beauty.
 The Super Full Harvest Moon provides us with a moment of reflection and gratitude, in which we can move towards our inner cravings by balancing out our emotions.
 It’s a glorious time — no wonder Neil Young’s been crooning about this lunar glow-up for decades.

 The day of the Harvest Moon has a lot going on, astrologically.
 For starters, the communication planet, Mercury, dives into Scorpio.
 Mercury in Scorpio likes to have meaningful and intense discussions.
 This Mercurial placement is often suspicious of others, leading us to proceed cautiously when trusting others.
 Our passions will be ignited, even if we have trouble discussing them, as the water sign is less conversational and more intuitive.
 We’ll lean into our emotions and gut feelings — especially when Mercury creates a minor frustration with Neptune retrograde in Aries.
 If something is off, listen to the voice within and move away from it.